 VII.
-Proposed Rule 8.4(f) could limit Alaska lawyers' ability to accept, decline, or withdraw from a representation.
+Proposed Rule 32:8.4(g) could limit Iowa lawyers' ability to accept, decline, or withdraw from a representation.

 The proponents of ABA Model Rule 8.4(g) generally claim that it will not affect a lawyer's ability to refuse to represent a client.
-They point to the language in the rule that it "does not limit the ability of a lawyer to accept, decline or withdraw from a representation in accordance with Rule 1.16."
+They point to the language in the rule that it "does not limit the ability of a lawyer to accept, decline, or withdraw from a representation in accordance with Rule 1.16."
 But in the one state to have adopted ABA Model Rule 8.4(g), the Vermont Supreme Court explained in its accompanying Comment [4] that "[t]he optional grounds for withdrawal set out in Rule 1.16(b) must also be understood in light of Rule 8.4(g).
 They cannot be based on discriminatory or harassing intent without violating that rule."
 The Vermont Supreme Court further explained that, under the mandatory withdrawal provision of Rule 1.16(a), "a lawyer should withdraw if she or he concludes that she or he cannot avoid violating Rule 8.4(g)."
-88
+89

-As Professor Rotunda and Professor Dzienkowski explain, Rule 1.16 actually "deals with when a lawyer must or may reject a client or withdraw from representation."
+As Professor Rotunda and Professor Dzienkowski explained, Rule 1.16 actually "deals with when a lawyer must or may reject a client or withdraw from representation."
 Rule 1.16 does not address accepting clients.
 Moreover, as Professor Rotunda and Professor Dzienkowski have observed, Comment [5] to ABA Model Rule 8.4(g) would seem to limit any right to decline representation, if permitted at all, to "limiting the scope or subject matter of the lawyer's practice or by limiting the lawyer's practice to members of underserved populations."

-Dean McGinniss, a professional responsibility professor, agrees that "[d]espite its ostensible nod of non-limitation, Model Rule 8.4(g) offers lawyers no actual protection against charges of 'discrimination' based on their discretionary decision to decline representation of clients, including ones whose objectives are fundamentally disagreeable to the lawyer."
-Because Model Rule 1.16 "addresses only when lawyers must decline representation, or when they may or must withdraw from representation" but not when they "are permitted to decline client representation," Model Rule 8.4(g) seems to only allow what was already required, not declinations that are discretionary.
-Dean McGinniss warns that "if state bar authorities consider a
+Dean McGinniss, a professional responsibility professor, agrees that "[d]espite its ostensible nod of non-limitation, Model Rule 8.4(g) offers lawyers no actual protection against charges of 'discrimination' based on their discretionary decision to decline representation of clients, including ones whose objectives are fundamentally disagreeable to the lawyer."93 Because Model Rule 1.16 "addresses only when lawyers must decline representation, or when basis of the listed attributes."
+The references could be to "political viewpoint diversity, geographic diversity, and law school diversity" which "would not involve discrimination prohibited in the black letter rule."